Some Good

 Of course he did, I remind myself.
 He still does.
 He was a happy kid then and he’s still, for the most part, a happy kid.
 School, high school, so far seems to be going well.
 Well in the sense that he’s getting where he’s supposed to be safely and on time, he’s not causing behavioral disturbances (to my knowledge), he’s not being bullied, and his new case manager is already working to meet his individual needs.
 Alas, his needs - that’s where the issues have come up.

-When we had our meeting in the spring, and Nigel made that comment about H.G.
+When we had our meeting in the spring, and Neil made that comment about H.G.
 Wells and Jules Verne books, the special education coordinator had asked if weekly check-in meetings with him “would be fine.”
 She seemed to believe that because he is intelligent enough to read those books, he has fewer needs.
-I diplomatically explained that Nigel would need daily check-in meetings, that one of his areas of deficit is executive function.
-Last week, at the end of the first two weeks of school, his case manager emailed to gently suggest that she sensed that Nigel might need two daily check-in meetings, as well as aides in all classes.
+I diplomatically explained that Neil would need daily check-in meetings, that one of his areas of deficit is executive function.
+Last week, at the end of the first two weeks of school, his case manager emailed to gently suggest that she sensed that Neil might need two daily check-in meetings, as well as aides in all classes.
 Oh, blessed email!
 Blessed case manager!
 I wanted to hug her through the Internet ether, even though it pained me to admit, readily, that she was right.
 He needs even more assistance than I had thought he would.

 And this school, which is in the same district as the terrible middle school that did not meet his needs, this school is going to meet his needs.
 They have already rearranged his schedule so that he can have two study periods a day with his case manager (love her).
 Not only that, they still allowed him to keep his electives and the same teachers for his academic classes, minimizing how much change he has to assimilate.
 In addition to this impressive scheduling feat, they have also assigned him full-time aides in all of his academic classes and a student aide in his electives.
 The really amazing thing is that I didn’t even have to ask for the aides.